mweel1/usa_high_level/vehicle-technology-act/index.md

 - Vehicles could receive emergency alerts where license plates would be downloaded to the car.
 The car would have an on-board OCR system and when finding a plate on the list would send the location to the Highway Patrol via [federal dispatch system](/federal-emergency-dispatch/).
 - Vehicle cameras would watch other cars for erratic driving behavior and provide it to the Highway Patrol via [federal dispatch system](/federal-emergency-dispatch/).
 - All vehicles will have a 100 meter RF network that will turn down card radios using FCC FREQ : xxxxxx, that will be swapped with operating system daily as frequency permit.
+- The vehicle operating system can provide location to the Congestion Agency.
+The congestion agency allows various jurisdictions to create geo-fences and set the price for the congestion zone when entering along with viewing the average speed in which vehicles are moving at various times of the day.